In Louisiana, you can sell cottage foods at fairs, festivals, farmers markets, home, online, restaurants, retail stores, and roadside stands.

 Labels must include a note stating that your product was made in an uninspected kitchen.

-There is a limit of $20,000 per year to what a home-based vendor can sell in Louisiana.
+Sales are limited to $30,000 per year in Louisiana.
 You must apply for a Louisiana General Sales Tax Certificate before selling your products.

 In Louisiana, you are the only person who can make and sell your products.
 Pets are not allowed to be present in your home kitchen.